oss-tsukuba/nextcloud-gfarm/README.md

 ### Gfarm parameters only when NEXTCLOUD_GFARM_USE_GFARM_FOR_DATADIR=1
 - GFARM_USER: Gfarm user name to access GFARM_DATA_PATH and GFARM_BACKUP_PATH
 - GFARM_DATA_PATH: Gfarm data directory
-    - NOTE: Do not share GFARM_DATA_PATH with other nextcloud-gfarm.
+    - NOTE: Do not share GFARM_DATA_PATH with other Nextcloud-Gfarm.
 - GFARM_BACKUP_PATH: Gfarm backup directory
-    - NOTE: Do not share GFARM_BACKUP_PATH with other nextcloud-gfarm.
+    - NOTE: Do not share GFARM_BACKUP_PATH with other Nextcloud-Gfarm.
 - MYPROXY_USER: username for myproxy server (optional)
 - GSI_USER_DIR: path to `~/.globus` on host OS
 - GFARM_CONF_USER_DIR: path to parent directory on host OS for the following files (Please make a special directory and copy the files)